guidosch/data4Loxone/README.md

 sudo docker rm [containerID]
 sudo docker images
-sudo docker rmi [imageID] to delete image sudo docker create --name=data4loxone -p 8081:8000 --env-file .env -v tokenStorage:/usr/app/dist/tokenStorage guidosch/node-app-data4loxone sudo systemctl start docker-data4loxone.service
+sudo docker rmi [imageID] to delete image docker build . -t guidosch/node-app-data4loxone to create the new image (do run on raspi because of ARM) sudo docker create --name=data4loxone -p 8081:8000 --env-file .env -v tokenStorage:/usr/app/dist/tokenStorage guidosch/node-app-data4loxone sudo systemctl start docker-data4loxone.service
 ``````
+### Create Image
 Do it on the raspberry 4 to create a ARM 64 compatible image (-t is for the image name)

 `docker build . -t guidosch/node-app-data4loxone`

-Create the new container (create command below...) but copy the new refresh tokens before creating the container!
+Create the new container (create command below...) the tokens are stored outside and in a volume and are mounted on start of the container

 ### Run/create the docker image

-Copy the files from the tokenStorage of the running container before building the container!!
-Otherwise the data in the folder might be to old and has expired refresh tokens.
-The token files inside the container are at: /usr/app/dist/tokenStorage
+(sudo docker volume inspect tokenStorage)

+You also can copy files from the continer to host: docker cp container_id:./bar/foo.txt . eg. to test locally with the current tokens

 * authConf.json
 * tokens.json